Karen Andreola has written a wonderful review of TruthQuest History for Christian Book Distributors.

 Britta McColl of MorningStar Learning

-"I really like Michelle Miller's commentary.
+"I really like Michelle Miller Howard's commentary.
 She has put into words some of my lingering thoughts or doubts about how American History and/or World History has been traditionally presented.
 As well, Michelle brings to light many fresh ideas and facts that I never knew or considered.
 She brings God's sovereign hand into all of history in such a down-to-earth, yet very articulate manner.
 Of course, Michelle acknowledges that no one on earth knows the absolute mind of God, but in each section of the commentary gives thoughts and ideas on how God may have been working in this period of history."

 Lea Ann Garfias, columnist, blogger, and reviewer, wrote: